Javier Hernández: 2010 FIFA World Cup

 On 11 June, Hernández made his FIFA World Cup debut during the opening game of the 2010 tournament against South Africa in a 1–1 draw, coming on in the 73rd minute to replace Guillermo Franco.
 On 17 June, Hernández again came off the bench and this time scored his first ever World Cup goal, netting the first in a 2–0 victory over France by springing the offside trap, latching onto a through ball from Rafael Márquez, sidestepping Hugo Lloris and sidefooting into the net.
 By scoring he emulated his grandfather, Tomás Balcázar, who scored against France in the 1954 World Cup.
 He was elected as man of the match.
 It was also the 2,100th goal scored in all World Cup tournaments.
 On 27 June, Hernández made his first start at a World Cup and netted his second goal of the World Cup, by turning Martín Demichelis on the edge of the box before sending a left-foot shot into the roof of the net, in Mexico's 3–1 loss against Argentina in the round of 16.
-FIFA's statistical analysis showed that Hernández was the quickest player in World Cup 2010, reaching a top speed of 32.15 km/h (20 mph).
+FIFA's statistical analysis showed that Hernández was the quickest player in the tournament, reaching a top speed of 32.15 km/h (20 mph).